 Specific funds received as premiums for coverage that is not retrospectively rated should be accounted for under SSAP No. 54.
 These funds include “beneficiary premium (supplemental benefit portion)” as these payments are considered to be standard premium payments that do not meet the definitions under SSAP No. 47 or SSAP No. 66 as defined in paragraph 4.a. and paragraph 4.b. of this interpretation.

+The Medicare Part D Prescription Payment Plan shall follow the guidance in INT 24-02: Medicare Prescription Payment Plan.

 The collectibility and any nonadmission of amounts receivable from the government insured or uninsured plans are addressed in SSAP No. 84, paragraph 22, and SSAP No. 47, paragraph 10 and paragraph 11, respectively.